-Back to school season is practically here and things look very different from before.
-According to many parenting Facebook groups, local list serves, and group text messages, parents are sharing concerns about two topics: What schools are doing for the 2020-2021 school year and what they are planning for their families.
+Back to school season is practically here and things look very different this year.
+According to many parenting Facebook groups, local listservs, and group text messages, parents are sharing concerns about two topics: What schools are doing for the 2020-2021 school year and what they are planning for their families.

 What challenges will the 2020-2021 school year bring?

 We are now in the middle of the summer break looking into the fall.
-The DMV is doing relatively well in controlling the spread and keeping hospital beds available, in comparison to southern states.
-Yet the uncertainty on how things will play out in the fall is an ongoing stress point for parents.
+The DMV is doing relatively well in controlling the spread and keeping hospital beds available.
+Yet uncertainty about how things will play out in the fall is an ongoing stress point for parents.

-Should I choose distance learning or back to school?
+Should I choose distance learning or in person instruction?